PubMed: Content

-Other significant proportion of records correspond to "chemistry" (8.69%), "therapy" (8.39%), and "infection" (5%).

 In 2016, NLM changed the indexing system so that publishers are able to directly correct typos and errors in PubMed indexed articles.

 PubMed has been reported to include some articles published in predatory journals.
 MEDLINE and PubMed policies for the selection of journals for database inclusion are slightly different.
 Weaknesses in the criteria and procedures for indexing journals in PubMed Central may allow publications from predatory journals to leak into PubMed.
-The National Library of Medicine had respond that individual journal articles can be included in PMC to support the public access policies of research funders and that rigorous policies about journals and publishers ensure integrity of NLM literature databases.

 Characteristics

 Website design

 A new PubMed interface was launched in October 2009 and encouraged the use of such quick, Google-like search formulations; they have also been described as 'telegram' searches.
 By default the results are sorted by Most Recent, but this can be changed to Best Match, Publication Date, First Author, Last Author, Journal, or Title.

 The PubMed website design and domain was updated in January 2020 and became default on 15 May 2020, with the updated and new features.
 There was a critical reaction from many researchers who frequently use the site.